 The Olive KG has Internet of Medical Things (IoMT) capability, and uses optics to detect chemical compounds in urine to generate real-time secure personal data, which meets the EU’s General Data Protection Regulation (GDPR) directive, and is sent to the cloud and treating physician

-Israeli medical device start-up Olive Diagnostics, which uses an optical sensor and AI-powered device to perform 100% passive real-time urine analysis, is extending its seed funding round to $7.3 million, after raising an additional $1.5 million from existing investors and private investors.
-The investors in the pre-seed stage include Israeli HMO Maccabi Healthcare Services, Mayo Clinic, eHealth Ventures, Amgen Ventures, The Israel Innovation Authority, alongside private European and American private investors.
+Olive Diagnostics has raised $7.3 million since its establishment.
+Pre-seed and seed stage investors include Israeli HMO Maccabi Healthcare Services, Mayo Clinic, eHealth Ventures, Amgen Ventures, The Israel Innovation Authority, alongside private European and American private investors.

 Mekorot is Israel’s national water company, that supplies more than 1.7 billion cubic meters of water to homes, agricultural fields, and industrial plants throughout Israel.
 The company provides water and services to the private and public sectors in Israel as well as to the Palestinian Authority and the Kingdom of Jordan, through political agreements.